 With the Stern-Gattiker Prize, launched in 2018, the SAMS is making female role models more visible, so as to motivate young women to pursue an academic career.
 The prize, which carries an award of CHF 15,000, is named after two women with distinguished medical careers: Lina Stern (1878 – 1968), a Russian emigrant who was in 1918 the first woman to hold a professorship at the Faculty of Medicine in Geneva, and Ruth Gattiker (1923 – 2021), who in the 1970s was among the first female professors appointed at the Faculty of Medicine in Zurich.

 An Oxford University study explored the question of why, when entry to medical schools is evenly split between men and women, those working in university medical departments are predominantly men.
 One of the main factors cited was a lack of role models for women.
-This provides the rationale for the Stern-Gattiker Prize, which is to be awarded each year to a female medical scientist who:
+This provides the rationale for the Stern-Gattiker Prize, which is to be awarded every two years to a female medical scientist who: